 Unfortunately, Lewis got out for 78 off 86 balls off the bowling of Loryn Phiri.
 Yet another opportunity to register a century missed by an Ireland player in the series along with Paul’s 95 in the second match and Lewis’ 96 not out in the third.
 Skipper Laura Delany joined Hunter in the middle.

 Over number 31, Hunter was on 48 off 62 with Delany at the other end.

 At the start of the day, all she had wanted was to reach double figures; now she was in sight of a milestone.

 Off the second ball of the over, Hunter took a couple off Mbofana to reach her fifty.
 Considering her struggles through the series, registering a maiden international fifty was a significant achievement.
 She was thankful to have her skipper to guide her through it.

 “It was great to bat with Laura.
 She’s incredibly clear about her plans and I think this really helped me when I was out there as she helped me establish what I was trying to do and supported me in doing it,” Hunter, who is supported by the Mary Peters Trust, says.

 “I have played a lot of cricket with Laura at the Typhoons.
 She’s an amazing person to play under as regardless of how you are doing, she will always support you and back you.
 This season when I was struggling for Typhoons, she kept backing and reassuring me.
 Laura has definitely made me a better cricketer.
-I have [learnt], and continue to learn so much from the way she goes about her game.”
+I have

 ALSO READ: Tahlia McGrath's three acts